obsevify/next-cms-ghost/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/styxlab/next-cms-ghost)

-## Contributions

-PRs are welcome!
-Consider contributing to this project if you want to make a better web.

 &nbsp;

 ## 💣 Reporting issues

 Please report all bugs and issues at [next-cms-ghost/issues](https://github.com/styxlab/next-cms-ghost/issues).

+&nbsp;

+## Contributing

+PRs are welcome!
+Consider contributing to this project if you want to make a better web.

 &nbsp;